Alirockman1/solution-space-engineering-tool/README.md

 5. Following which you will have to state the problem you want to solve (number corresponding to the problems in the list)

-6. Once the optimization is completed the GUI along with the graph will be displayed.
+6. Initially the GUI along with the graph will be displayed.

 7. Functions included in GUI:
 	A) Changing the box shaped solution space using the sliders.